-Taking each area of importance in turn, work together to refine the key messages into a shorter statement that serves as a strategic objective.
+Taking each area of importance in turn, work together to refine the key messages into a shorter statement that serves as a vision, followed by a set of short themes that describe each strategic outcome.

 The moderator should keep strict control of this debate, suggesting refinement ideas but remaining objective.